 Endpoint Data Loss Prevention

-Endpoint DLP does not operate on the network where the data is in motion; it is installed on each device, where the network endpoints reside.
-Therefore it requires software installation on an endpoint – computers, mobile devices, or other devices with network access – to monitor and protect data.
+Endpoint DLP doesn’t operate on the network where the data is in motion; as the name implies, endpoint solutions are installed on each device that resides on the network.
+Endpoint DLP requires software installation on an endpoint — computers, mobile devices, or other devices with network access — to monitor and protect data.

-Endpoint DLP security keeps track of data as it moves and rests on these devices, no matter where they are or how they link to the network or the Internet.
-It can even tell if you’re storing sensitive information in device files that aren’t encrypted.
+Endpoint DLP security keeps track of data as it moves onto these devices, no matter where the devices are or how they link to the network or the internet.
+Endpoint security can even tell whether you’re storing sensitive information in device files that aren’t encrypted.

 Network Data Loss Prevention

 Network DLP establishes a secure perimeter around data in motion across your enterprise network.
 It monitors inbound and outbound data; and then takes predefined actions if sensitive information is detected, such as encryption, blocking, or auditing.